Best Code Editors for the AI Agentic Coding Era

 • Price: Free

-• Compatibility: Windows, Linux, macOS, BSD, Solaris
+• Compatibility: Windows, Linux, macOS, and almost everything else

 Pros: